spencertipping/canard/boot.md

 # Symbols

-The symbol table stores the mapping between symbols and lists.
-Because lists are executable machine code, we can just use the ELF symbol table rather than defining our own format.
-ELF symbols point to code-modifiers as described above.
+The symbol table contains executable code that looks up symbols, returning the default 'define-this-symbol' function if the mapping doesn't exist.
+The initial symbol table is a part of this bootstrap image and is one of the few things about Canard that isn't written in the language itself.

-This has the desirable property that the ELF symbol table is persistent and can be inspected externally.
+Once defined, symbols are fairly straightforward.
+The symbol table maps each symbol to a caller-modifying function as described above.

     @!b0 4831 o300 b03c             # syscall = 60 (exit)
          4831 o355                  # status  = 0